Please do not cut and paste any information here anywhere else.

 - In 2011, LSU and Alabama were Elite Programs and Oklahoma State was not.
 Alabama and LSU had a rematch in the NCG instead of giving Oklahoma State their shot.

-- In 2013, one loss Auburn got in over one loss Michigan State with no controversy. #SEC
+- In 2013, one loss Elite Program, Auburn, got in over one loss non-elite Michigan State with no controversy. #SEC

 - In 2015, a one loss Oklahoma, despite the lack of a Big 12 Championship game, gets in the playoff over a one loss Iowa, Houston, and Ohio State.

-- In 2016, Big Ten Champion Penn State was passed over for an Ohio State team that they defeated in the regular season.
-We were told that the 4th spot was between PAC 12 champion Washington and Big 10 champion Penn St. Clemson beat Ohio State 31-0 in the semifinal game.
+- In 2016, Big Ten Champion and non-elite, Penn State, was passed over for an Ohio State team that they defeated in the regular season.
+Clemson beat Ohio State 31-0 in the semifinal game.

-An Elite Program is a program that has had an Elite Season (aka Elite Team) once in the past 7 years AND has done one of the following as well:
+An Elite Program is a program that has had an Elite Season (aka Elite Team) once in the past 7 years AND has done any one of the following as well

 - played in the National Championship game within the past 2 years

-- been in the NC game and had another elite season in the past 3 years
+- played in the NC game and had another elite season in the past 3 years

 - won the National Championship twice in the past 5 years